Siege of Jerusalem (1099): Eastern Christians

-The new ruler
+Founding of the Latin Kingdom

 On 17 July, a council was held to discuss who would be crowned the king of Jerusalem.
-On 22 July, Godfrey of Bouillon (who played the most fundamental role in the city's conquest) was made Advocatus Sancti Sepulchri (Defender of the Holy Sepulchre) on July 22, refusing to be named king in the city where Christ had died, saying that he refused to wear a crown of gold in the city where Christ wore a crown of thorns.
+On 22 July, Godfrey of Bouillon, who had played the most fundamental role in the city's conquest, was made Advocatus Sancti Sepulchri ("advocate" or "defender" of the Holy Sepulchre).
+He would not accept the title of king, saying that he refused to wear a crown of gold in the city where Christ wore a crown of thorns.
 Raymond had refused any title at all, and Godfrey convinced him to give up the Tower of David as well.
-Raymond then went on a pilgrimage, and in his absence Arnulf of Chocques, whom Raymond had opposed due to his own support for Peter Bartholomew, was elected the first Latin Patriarch on August 1 (the claims of the Greek Patriarch were ignored).
-On August 5, Arnulf, after consulting the surviving inhabitants of the city, discovered the relic of the True Cross.
+Raymond then went on a pilgrimage, and in his absence Arnulf of Chocques, whom Raymond had opposed due to his own support for Peter Bartholomew, was elected the first Latin Patriarch on 1 August (the claims of the Greek Patriarch were ignored).
+On 5 August, Arnulf, after consulting the surviving inhabitants of the city, discovered the relic of the True Cross.

-On August 12, Godfrey led an army, with the True Cross carried in the vanguard, against the Fatimid army at the Battle of Ascalon of 1099.
+On 12 August, Godfrey led an army, with the True Cross carried in the vanguard, against the Fatimid army at the Battle of Ascalon of 1099.
 The crusaders were successful, but following the victory, the majority of them considered their crusading vows to have been fulfilled, and all but a few hundred knights returned home.
 Nevertheless, their victory paved the way for the establishment of the crusader Kingdom of Jerusalem.

 The siege quickly became legendary and in the 12th century it was the subject of the Chanson de Jérusalem, a major chanson de geste in the Crusade cycle.

 Conclusion

 The first crusaders succeeded in their endeavor.
 Urban II had ignited the flame of holy war in the Council of Clermont.
 Many other crusades were launched through time for various reasons and motives.
 Jerusalem remained in Christian hands for almost a century until the crusaders were defeated by Saladin at the Battle of Hattin in 1187, and three months later, the last defenders were expelled from the city.
-The conquest of Jerusalem in the First Crusade has continued to reverberate through time and has ever since shaped relations among the different faith traditions of the region.